All Episodes

 Now here's where it really gets bad.

-Roy Spencer, our official climatologist here at the EIB network, wrote a piece at National Review Online today.
+Roy Spencer, our official climatologist here at the EIB Network, wrote a piece at National Review Online today.

-What worries me is the widespread misperception that we can do anything substantial about carbon emissions without seriously compromising economic growth.
+He says this, what worries me is the widespread misperception that we can do anything substantial about carbon emissions without seriously compromising economic growth.

-To be sure, forcing a reduction in CO2 emissions will help spur investment in new energy technologies.
+To be sure, forcing a reduction in CO2 emissions will help spur investment in new energy technologies, but so does a price tag of $126 for a barrel of oil.

-Finding a replacement for carbon-based energy will require a huge investment of wealth.
+Finding a replacement for carbon-based energy will require a huge investment of wealth, and destroying wealth is not a very good first step toward that goal.

-When the public finds out how much any legislation that punishes energy use is going to cost them, and that's that really cuts it to the nub.
+When the public finds out how much any legislation that punishes energy use is going to cost them, and that really cuts it to the nub.

 We are going to penalize people for energy use.